 By Vivek Sharma

 As more states open again for business and companies ask employees to return, some workers formerly employed in these service industries may reconsider whether to use their valuable skills in another line of work.
-While it will take time for the economy to completely rebound and attain pre-pandemic business levels, Americans who have been forced to stay at home for the past three months are eager to get away in search of relaxation and entertainment.
+While it will take time for the economy to completely rebound and attain pre-pandemic business levels, Americans who have been forced to stay at home for months are eager to get away in search of relaxation and entertainment.
 The U.S. leisure and hospitality industry will play a critical role in making that all happen.

 Spearheaded by their skilled workforce, leading hospitality brands worldwide upheld their core values during these adverse times by using their resources to provide food, lodging and comfort to their communities.
 Companies such as Marriott, Hyatt, Disney, Dominos and Aramark rolled up their sleeves to serve those in need through meaningful contributions and initiatives.

-To ensure the leisure and hospitality industry continues to grow, companies also need to invest in their employees who helped them weather this pandemic storm.
+To ensure the leisure and hospitality industry continues to grow, companies also need to invest in their employees who have helped them weather this pandemic storm.
 They can show consumers how they put their people first by providing a holistic review of their overall compensation, healthcare benefits and opportunities for a career-centric education.

 “As the U.S. leisure and hospitality sector responds and adapts to the pandemic, it is important for companies throughout the industry to focus on uplifting and tapping into the potential of their employees,” said Tom Staggs, former COO of The Walt Disney Company, who oversaw more than 140,000 Disney Cast Members across three continents during his tenure.
 “Millions of people from all walks of life start their careers in this industry, and hospitality companies have an opportunity to transform enthusiastic employees into future leaders by initiating strategic education programs.”